whcpumpkin/MO-DDN/README.md

 ## Thanks
 the fold of ''habitat-lab''  is modified from https://github.com/facebookresearch/habitat-lab, with version 0.2.5.

 we extend the object label metadata in the HSSD dataset and use it in our project.
+Please see [issue](https://github.com/3dlg-hcvc/hssd/issues/13) for the modification details.
 The original HSSD dataset can be found at https://github.com/3dlg-hcvc/hssd.